 No...she's not allowed to go ANYwhere by herself. she complains about that fact so often i'm really surprised she thought otherwise, even if only for a moment. aside from not remembering where we go to watch movies at least once a week, she'd never find the freakin' media room by herself even if she were permitted to try.

-i can just hear it now: "9-1-1...
+(i can just hear it now: "9-1-1...
 9-1-1...calling all mounties, bloodhounds and clairvoyants...mary anne is ON the loose...")

 i just googled the movie and it's got sex scenes.

-...i'm not too keen on watching sex scenes with my mom.
+eeew!...i'm not too keen on watching sex scenes with my mom.

-and it's apparently got some gore and violence in it, too. i don't do gore or graphic violence. when my kids and i used to watch movies together and something like that came on screen, they learned to warn me in advance to close my eyes if they knew what was coming up
+and it's apparently got some gore and violence in it, too. i don't do gore or graphic violence. when my kids and i used to watch movies together and something like that came on screen, they learned to warn me in advance to close my eyes if they knew what was coming up (dad. close your eyes.) and even if they didn't know, they would tell me when it was ok to look again.

 so i'm a wuss. wanta make somethin' of it?